GLOBAL MARKETS-Shares rally on Yellen hopes, sagging growth hits euro

 Yellen defended the Fed's bold steps to spur economic growth, calling efforts to boost hiring "imperative" during a hearing over her nomination before the U.S. Senate Banking Committee.

-Canada's main stock index hit a two-week high, while the major stock indices in Mexico and Brazil rallied more than 1 percent.
+Canada's main stock index hit a two-week high, while the major stock indices in Mexico and Brazil rallied.

 Earlier in the session, the prepared remarks sparked a broad rally in Asia, led by a 2.1 percent jump in Japan's Nikkei to a six-month high.

-U.S. Treasury debt prices jumped, while spot gold prices rose 1.6 percent to extend gains for a second session.
+U.S. Treasury debt prices rose, while spot gold prices rose 1.6 percent to extend gains for a second session.

-The market initially had a bearish reaction to Yellen's responses to questions from the committee on Thursday, "but as her comments have rolled in the market has found a little bit of stability and stocks rallied," said Ian Lyngen, senior government bond strategist at CRT Capital in Stamford, Connecticut.

-MSCI's all-country world stock index rose 0.73 percent, while the pan-European FTSEurofirst 300 index of leading regional shares gained 0.83 percent to close at 1,294.27.
+MSCI's all-country world stock index rose 0.72 percent while, while the pan-European FTSEurofirst 300 index of leading regional shares gained 0.83 percent to close at a provisional 1,294.27.

 Investors view Yellen, along with out-going Fed Chairman Ben Bernanke, as a strong proponent of the Fed's current ultra-loose monetary policy.
 They reckon a Fed under Yellen's leadership will continue stimulus with the goal to lower unemployment and to raise inflation.